Graded identities with involution for the algebra of upper triangular matrices: Introduction

 \section{Introduction}

-Let $F$ be a field and let $m$ be a positive integer.
+Let $F$ be a field of characteristic zero and let $m$ be a positive integer.
 The algebra $UT_m(F)$ of $m\times m$ upper triangular matrices with entries in $F$ plays an important role in the theory of algebras with polynomial identities.
 A grading by a group $G$ (or a $G$-grading) on an algebra $A$ is a vector space decomposition $A=\oplus_{g\in G}A_g$ such that $A_gA_h\subseteq A_{gh}$, for every $g,h\in G$.
 The subspace $A_g$ is called the homogeneous component of degree $g$.
-If $a$ is a non-zero element of $A_g$ we say that $a$ is homogeneous of degree $g$.
+If $a$ is a non-zero element of $A_g$ we say that $a$ is homogeneous of degree $g$ and denote by $\mathrm{deg}_G\, a$ the element $g$.
 The support of the grading is the set $\{g\in G \mid A_g\neq 0\}$.